ganhojage06/ResumeScanner/README.md

 # Installation Guide
-Step 1: npm i // to install all dependencies
+Step 1: Run `npm i` to install all dependencies.
-Step 2: Connect mobile device with PC via USB
+Step 2: Connect your mobile device to the PC via USB.
-Step 3: react-native run-android // to start the application Step 4: Send me message for the ngrok link which needs to be added in application in order to test Step 5: Download the resume from this link for testing - https://drive.google.com/drive/folders/1ZnHRcgEHQR3Z7suII5dldgZGxw57LHw9?usp=sharing
+Step 3: Run `react-native run-android` to start the application.
+Step 4: Message me for the ngrok API link.
+Step 5: Download the resume from this link for testing - https://drive.google.com/drive/folders/1ZnHRcgEHQR3Z7suII5dldgZGxw57LHw9?usp=sharing